Morning, Wednesday, 27th November 2019

 Royal Over-Seas League, Over-Seas House, Park Place, St James’s Street, London SW1A 1LR

 THIS EVENT IS CPD CERTIFIED

-This seminar will examine priorities for tackling racial harassment and improving the BAME experience in higher education.
+This conference focuses on tackling racial harassment and improving the BAME experience in higher education.

-The conference will be an opportunity to discuss the findings of the Equality and Human Rights Commission inquiry into racial harassment in higher education, looking at the current state of equality in UK HE, the nature of harassment experienced by students and how universities manage complaints.
+It will be an opportunity to discuss the recently published findings of the Equality and Human Rights Commission’s inquiry into racial harassment in higher education, which considered the current state of equality in UK HE, the nature of harassment experienced by students and how universities manage complaints.

 - Understanding the nature of racial harassment in HE - with Christina Barnes, Senior Principal, Inquiries and Intelligence, Equality and Human Rights Commission;

 - Reviewing student complaints - and common issues encountered by students and institutions - with Christine Child, Adjudication Manager, Office of the Independent Adjudicator; and